Denis Donaldson: Paramilitary and political career

-In December 2005, the Public Prosecution Service for Northern Ireland dropped the espionage charges against Donaldson and two other men on the grounds it would not be in the public interest to proceed with the case.
+Exposure and death

-British agent
+Background and killing

-On 16 December 2005, Sinn Féin president Gerry Adams announced to a press conference in Dublin that Donaldson had been an agent for British intelligence.
-This was confirmed by Donaldson in a statement which he read out on RTÉ, the Irish state broadcaster, shortly afterward.
-According to the British agent known as 'Martin', leading South Armagh republicans blamed Donaldson for IRA operations which had been compromised and suspected he had planted covert listening devices which they had found.
-Donaldson stated that he was recruited after compromising himself during a vulnerable time in his life, but did not specify why he was vulnerable or why he would risk his life as an intelligence agent for the British Government in an area such as West Belfast.
+On 16 December 2005, it was reported that the Public Prosecution Service for Northern Ireland had dropped the espionage charges against Donaldson and two other men on the grounds it would not be in the public interest to proceed with the case.
+On the same day, Sinn Féin president Gerry Adams announced to a press conference in Dublin that Donaldson had been an MI5 agent.
+This was confirmed by Donaldson in a statement which he read out on Irish state broadcaster RTÉ shortly afterward.
+According to a British agent known as "Martin", prominent South Armagh republicans blamed Donaldson for IRA operations which had been compromised and suspected he had planted covert listening devices which they had found.
+Donaldson stated that he was recruited after compromising himself during a vulnerable time in his life, but did not specify why he was vulnerable or why he would risk his life as an intelligence agent for MI5 in a heavily republican area such as West Belfast.